Toys (film): Home media

-The film was released on VHS and LaserDisc in 1993, and DVD on October 16, 2001.
+The film was released on VHS and LaserDisc in 1993 and DVD on October 16, 2001.

 Video game

 A video game based on the film, Toys: Let the Toy Wars Begin!, was released in 1993 for the Super NES and Genesis platforms by Absolute Entertainment.
 The game is played from an isometric perspective, and involves the player, as Leslie, attempting to destroy the elephant-head security cameras in the factory, cafeteria and warehouse levels to shut down those defenses.
-When the player gets to the Manhattan model, the game switches to a side-scrolling stage in which the player must fly all the way to the General's control center, shut down the production of the war toys, and save the good name of Zevo Toys.
+When the player gets to the Manhattan model, the game switches to a side-scrolling stage in which the player must fly all the way to General Leland Zevo's control center, shut down the production of the war toys, and save the good name of Zevo Toys.